“Fabulous course, organisation and marshals make this event a must” 2015 Runner

 For safety reasons, do NOT swap numbers with other runners.

 Baggage labels will be attached to your race number.
+Please tear off and attach to the top of your bag in a visible place.
 There will be space provided at the Sports Centre to leave any baggage.
 Whilst there will be security in place, please do not leave any valuables as the organisers cannot accept any responsibility for any items lost, damaged or stolen.
+There are also secure lockers within the Sports Centre.

 The ½ Marathon will start at 12.30pm on Sunday 12 March – please make sure that you are at the start line by 12.15.